SMAC-Group/smac-group.github.io/about.md

 permalink: /about/
 ---

-The current members of the SMAC Group are:
+The current members of the SMAC Group are listed below by title.

+Professors:

 <table>
   <tr>